housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-30-progressive-angular-applications-2.markdown

 The app will use [An API of Ice and Fire](https://anapioficeandfire.com/) (an unofficial, community-built API for Game of Thrones) to list houses from the book series and provide information about them.
 While building the application, we'll explore a number of topics including:

 * Bootstrapping an application with Angular CLI
+* Lazy loading
-* Workbox
+* Auxillary routes
 * Angular Service Worker
-* Auxillary routes
-* Lazy loading

 <aside>
   <p>If you happen to be a fan of the book series and/or show, there are no spoilers in this application or article if you happen to be concerned :).</p>